VeiaG/payload-docs-reorder/README.md

 # Docs reorder plugin for Payload 3 (^3.28.1)

-This plugin has most of the features (and code) of the original plugin by [r1tsuu](https://github.com/r1tsuu/payload-enchants), but with some improvements and made compatible with latest Payload version.
+This plugin has all of the features (and most of the code) of the original plugin by [r1tsuu](https://github.com/r1tsuu/payload-enchants), but with some improvements and made compatible with latest Payload version.
 (3.28.1)

 ## Install